It feels like a very long time ago when all we had to do to gain additional features in the Steam Deck bios, was to run a compiled C program.

 Note:

-From various feedback I had included a cbs-full.efi in the LCD/OLED 7zip file, as the file I was using worked without crashing, but the one in the zip file had problems for people.
-This is now removed from the zip file, if you want you may try these that are from other versions of the BIOS for OLED and LCD.
+From various feedback I had also included a cbs-full.efi in the LCD/OLED 7zip file, as the file I was using worked without crashing, but the one in the zip file had problems for people.
+This is now removed from the zip file, if you want you may try these that are from other versions of the BIOS for OLED and LCD along with the old config for the runtime patcher tool.

 The hanging/crashing may be because it is attempting to save to other form(s) or varstore(s) that need to be recovered/reinstated.
 So therefore, use it at your own risk.
 Not all features may currently be supported on the ‘full’ form, but some may be, by all means provide any feedback on your findings while we all look into it.